xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 We are venturing into dangerous territories when the clients are in the business of reasoning about the provenance of data in its local copy.
 This could introduce a leaky abstraction problem wherein the client needs to know the implementation details of the server (e.g., how an `id` is picked), which can cause the system to be fragile and error-prone.

 But we must address this conflict and be able to distinguish what's real and what's optimistic in our replica because the replica data is used for business logic and drives the view.
-Simply ignoring the server-generated `id` and only use `tempId` would cause problems when we need to make another mutation to the message (e.g., marking the message as read which requires updating a property on the message in the replica).
-Replacing the `tempId` with the server-generated `id` will also cause problems because the message `id` is used as `key` by React to render the message.
-If we simply replace the `tempId` with the server-generated `id`, we are going to experience a very noticeable flicker where React will unmount the optimistically added message and mount the server-added messaged.
+Simply ignoring the server-generated `id` and only using `tempId` would cause problems when we need to make another mutation to the message (e.g., marking the message as read which requires updating a property on the message in the replica).
+Replacing the `tempId` with the server-generated `id` will also cause problems because the message `id` is used as the `key` by React to render the message.
+If we simply replace the `tempId` with the server-generated `id`, we are going to experience a very noticeable flicker where React will unmount the optimistically added message and mount the server-added message.

 {{< image classes="fancybox fig-50 clear" src="/post/images/offline-first-chat-app/flicker.gif" thumbnail="/post/images/offline-first-chat-app/flicker.gif" title="flickering from lack of conflict resolution on the id">}}